Virtual Taster Day PGDip

 As a postgraduate student in the School of Health Sciences you will have the opportunity to study a range of topics to facilitate advanced clinical practice.
 You will be part of a school that is active in research across a wide range of health disciplines.
-It is a stimulating place to learn and practice new skills and you will be in the company of healthcare professionals from a wide range of discipline.
+It is a stimulating place to learn and practise new skills and you will be in the company of healthcare professionals from a wide range of disciplines.

 The MSc Advanced Clinical Practitioner programme is the University of Liverpool’s first Level 7 apprenticeship.
 It provides health care practitioners with the opportunity to develop the advanced skills required to independently manage holistic episodes of physical and mental health care in a range of settings.

 The MSc Advanced Practice in Healthcare programme is a progressive and flexible programme with an overarching theme of advanced practice in health care.
 The programme provides options for a more profession-specific approach which may be clinical, managerial or more generic and, as such, permits health care professionals to structure their studies to meet their professional requirements.